PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Can I modify an inflatable kayak for my dog?

 Absolutely!
 Inflatable kayaks often need fewer modifications since they're naturally stable with flat surfaces.
 Focus on adding traction pads and secure tether points.
 Most quality inflatable kayaks handle dog claws fine—just keep nails trimmed.
+The wide, stable platforms make them surprisingly good candidates for dog kayaking, especially the Sea Eagle 370 and similar models.

 How much weight can a modified kayak safely handle?

 Check your kayak's maximum capacity, then subtract 20-25% for safety margin.
 Include your weight, your dog's weight, gear, and modification weight.
 My rule: if you're within 80% of max capacity, you're good.
+Never exceed the manufacturer's rating, as modified weight distribution can affect handling differently than the original design intended.

 Will modifications damage my kayak?